marshallpodgurski/iowaliquorsales/liquorsalesSQL.md

 Fortunately, all the attributes except "county" have no null values.
 County returned ~45,000 missing values.
 These values will need to be filled in.

-There are a few ways to solve this, but I will be using the store_number column.
+There are a few ways to solve this, but I will be utilizing the store_number column.
 I write a query to see how many store_numbers are represented by the NULL county values.

 ```
 SELECT DISTINCT store_number,COUNT(store_number)